asanmateu/healthcare-rag-chatbot/README.md

 ----

 Why don't you check it out?

-You can clone this repo and all you will have to do is add an .env file with the following environment variables:
+Start by cloning this repo and adding a .env file with the following environment variables:

 ```
 OPENAI_API_KEY=<YOUR_OPENAI_API_KEY>